TollyH/Shogi/README.md

 ## Features

 - Graphical shogi game with all standard rules implemented
-- A move list using Short Algebraic Notation (SAN), with optional support for using piece symbols instead of letters
+- A move list using modern Japanese notation
 - Exporting to Portable Game Notation (PGN) and Shogi Forsyth–Edwards Notation (SFEN)
 - Custom position editor with SFEN import support
 - A computer player that can play as sente, gote, both, or neither